 To get to the Odditorium, we had to walk a couple of blocks up the strip and cross the street.
-At the entrance we were greeted with life-sized statue of The Lizardman.
+At the entrance, we were greeted with a life-sized statue of The Lizardman.
 There was also this cool automaton:

 Once inside, we were able to explore some of the unique oddities that Robert Ripley was able to collect.
-Those of us who were around before personal computer may recall the television show Ripley's Believe It or Not! that aired in the '80's.
+Those of us who were around before personal computers may recall the television show Ripley's Believe It or Not! that aired in the '80s.
 Visiting the Odditorium is sure to evoke memories of the show and the annuals showcasing the not-so-ordinary from around the world.

 We enjoyed our time at the Odditorium and had one more Ripley's attraction to visit.